FNL-MoCha/moma/doc/intro.rst

 In addition, simple filtering is performed on the output data to remove variants that are not clinically relevant.
-We remove variants that are above a set population frequency as determined from GnomAD_, ExAC_, and 1000G_, as well as non-coding variants (i.e. intronic) and synonymous variants.
+We remove variants that are above a set population frequency as determined from GnomAD_, ExAC, and 1000G_, as well as non-coding variants (i.e. intronic) and synonymous variants.
 The remaining calls, then, are mapped to OncoKB and the variant's Oncogenicity and Oncogenic Effect annotation is added to the variant call if there is a match.